 &lt;p&gt;But even on a LAN, the host dependency problem persists.
 If you are playing Minecraft and the host closes their laptop, the session ends.
 If you want to continue that world later at another LAN gathering, someone needs to get the save file from the original host&amp;rsquo;s machine.&lt;/p&gt;</description></item><item><title>ICARUS Save Sharing Guide - Play Without the Host Online</title><link>https://www.savesync.games/blog/icarus-save-sharing-guide/</link><pubDate>Sat, 22 Nov 2025 00:00:00 +0530</pubDate><guid>https://www.savesync.games/blog/icarus-save-sharing-guide/</guid><description>&lt;p&gt;&lt;a href="https://store.steampowered.com/app/1149460/"&gt;ICARUS&lt;/a&gt; puts you on a hostile alien world where every drop to the surface is a race against time.
 You build shelters, gather resources, complete prospects, and extract before the timer runs out.
 When you are playing co-op, the stakes are even higher - and so is the frustration when the host is not available.&lt;/p&gt;

-&lt;p&gt;In ICARUS, the session host owns the prospect save.
-If they are offline, the rest of the group cannot continue.
-For timed prospects, this can mean the difference between completing a mission and losing everything you brought down to the surface.&lt;/p&gt;</description></item><item><title>Hytale Save Sharing Guide - Play Co-op Without the Host</title><link>https://www.savesync.games/blog/hytale-save-sharing-guide/</link><pubDate>Tue, 18 Nov 2025 00:00:00 +0530</pubDate><guid>https://www.savesync.games/blog/hytale-save-sharing-guide/</guid><description>&lt;p&gt;&lt;a href="https://store.hytale.com/"&gt;Hytale&lt;/a&gt; is the block-based adventure game from Hypixel Studios that blends exploration, combat, building, and creativity.
+&lt;p&gt;&lt;a href="https://store.steampowered.com/app/3832010"&gt;SaveSync&lt;/a&gt; syncs your Crusader Kings III save to every player.
+After each session the latest campaign is shared automatically, and any player can load it and host the next game.
+No one waits on a single person to continue the dynasty.&lt;/p&gt;</description></item><item><title>Hytale Save Sharing Guide - Play Co-op Without the Host</title><link>https://www.savesync.games/blog/hytale-save-sharing-guide/</link><pubDate>Tue, 18 Nov 2025 00:00:00 +0530</pubDate><guid>https://www.savesync.games/blog/hytale-save-sharing-guide/</guid><description>&lt;p&gt;&lt;a href="https://store.hytale.com/"&gt;Hytale&lt;/a&gt; is the block-based adventure game from Hypixel Studios that blends exploration, combat, building, and creativity.
 With a world that spans multiple zones and a deep modding framework, Hytale offers the kind of long-term co-op experience that you want to invest serious time into.
 But that investment comes with a familiar problem.&lt;/p&gt;

 &lt;p&gt;When you play co-op, the world save lives on the host&amp;rsquo;s machine.
 If the host is not online, the rest of the group cannot access the world.
 Your builds, your discoveries, your progress through the adventure zones - all inaccessible until one specific person decides to log on.&lt;/p&gt;</description></item><item><title>How to Transfer Co-Op Saves Between Players</title><link>https://www.savesync.games/blog/how-to-transfer-co-op-saves-between-players/</link><pubDate>Fri, 14 Nov 2025 00:00:00 +0530</pubDate><guid>https://www.savesync.games/blog/how-to-transfer-co-op-saves-between-players/</guid><description>&lt;p&gt;Transferring a co-op save to another player is one of those tasks that sounds simple until you actually try to do it.
 The host has the save file.
 Another player needs it.
 How hard can it be?&lt;/p&gt;